Recent Books

 A modern Nancy Drew type of mystery set in the deep East Texas forests, a novel featuring

-● teenager Brooke Singh who must solve the mystery of a who stole an ancient ruby
+● teenager Brooke Singh who must solve the mystery of who stole an ancient ruby

 ● a cat named Dao that rides in a backback